_

 "Me too?"
 Neelix added on.

 "I don't know.
-If you offered her your food you would of actually been dead," Kathryn muttered.
+If you offered her your food you would have actually been dead," Kathryn muttered.

 Neelix pouted, "if you don't like my cooking, fire me and get someone else."